the-anthony-s/CatsUp/README.md

+Thank you for the project.

+The idea was to create a Rails app separated from the `front-end` similarly to Airbnb or Netflix logic, using Rails on the `back-end` and React on the `front-end`.

 ## JSON response wrapper

 You can notice that in all controllers, I use `json_response` method.
 It's a wrapper that will allow modifying JSON render.
 Ideally, I would use the Netflix approach; more information here: https://anmagpie.medium.com/rails-api-with-fastjson-from-netflix-e7bf4f4e5e7b .
 It will speed up the back-end process and help the servers to work more efficient.